 Concrete past its sell-by date

 The hospitals were built using ‘reinforced autoclaved aerated concrete’ (RAAC) planks.
 These planks have a life expectancy of around 30 years.
 They are less robust than traditional concrete and can crack.
 The largely flat roofs of these hospitals don’t allow water to run away quickly.
 Over time, water gets into cracks.
 This weakens the structure and the concrete is gradually less able to support the weight of the building and its contents.
 Acrow props have been deployed as a temporary solution in the hospitals in our region.
-There are now over 25 of these props at the West Suffolk Hospital and a staggering 210 at the Queen Elizabeth Hospital (QEH) in King’s Lynn.
+There are now 27 metal beams under the planks for additional support at the West Suffolk Hospital and a staggering 200 across 56 areas of the Queen Elizabeth Hospital (QEH) in King’s Lynn.

 Structural problems in King’s Lynn’s QEH

 The King’s Lynn QEH, built to last 30 years, recently celebrated its 41st birthday.
 It missed out on funding in October 2020 as part of the 40 apparently ‘new’ hospitals the government have promised to build.
 The hospital’s own risk register warns of a “direct risk to life and safety of patients, visitors and staff due to the potential of catastrophic failure of the roof structure due to structural deficiencies”, and the presence of considerable amounts of asbestos on the site has also been identified.
 Signs have been put around the hospital to alert to the warning signs of a possible catastrophic structural failure.